-- Get a cloth towel, like a tea towel, and put the herbs and ramps in it.
+- Get a cloth towel, like a tea towel, and put the ramps in it.
 Wrap one end of the towel one way, then the other end of the towel the other and squeeze out as much moisture as you can.

 My favorite way to use this pesto is in pasta, especially nettle pasta, or spread on toast.
 It’s also wonderful with white meats like chicken or pheasant, or with firm fish such as sturgeon, swordfish or tuna.

-Ramp Pesto with Almonds and Oregano
+Ramp Pesto with Pecans

 Any green onion, wild or cultivated, works with this recipe.
 I’ve done it with ramp leaves as well as whole three-cornered leeks, which are pictured above.
-If you don’t like almonds, walnuts and of course pine nuts are fine, too.
+If you don’t like pecans, walnuts and of course pine nuts are fine, too.

 Store any unused pesto in the fridge, topped with some olive oil to keep the air out.